Brudus/CleanSwift-macOS-Templates/README.md

 ## Added features:
 * macOS X support.
-	* The template will be visible in the macOS section when creating new files.
+	* The templates will be visible in the macOS section when creating new files.
-	* This template is compatible with other Clean Swift iOS templates, so you will not remove them by installing these templates.
+	* These templates are compatible with other Clean Swift iOS templates, so you will not remove them by installing these templates.
 	* UIViewController is changed to NSViewController.
 UIKit to Cocoa, etc.
 * Added a convenient snippet to create use cases.
 	* This was copied from HelmMobile (https://github.com/HelmMobile/clean-swift-templates).
-	* The initial use case struct was changed to an enum.
+	* The use case struct was changed to an enum.

 ## How to use the templates